The Man I Love (1947 film)

 The Man I Love is a 1947 American film noir melodrama directed by Raoul Walsh and starring Ida Lupino, Robert Alda, Andrea King and Bruce Bennett.
-Produced and distributed by Warner Brothers, the film is based on the novel Night Shift by Maritta M. Wolff.
+Produced and distributed by Warner Bros.
+Pictures, the film is based on the novel Night Shift by Maritta M. Wolff.
 The title is taken from the George and Ira Gershwin song "The Man I Love", which is prominently featured.

 Plot

-Homesick for her family in Los Angeles, lounge singer Petey Brown (Ida Lupino) decides to leave New York City to spend some time visiting her two sisters and brother on the West Coast.
-Shortly she lands a job at the Long Beach nightclub of small-time-hood Nicky Toresca (Robert Alda) where her sister Sally (Andrea King) is employed.
+Homesick for her family in Los Angeles, lounge singer Petey Brown decides to leave New York City to spend some time visiting her two sisters and brother on the West Coast.
+Shortly she lands a job at the Long Beach nightclub of small-time-hood Nicky Toresca where her sister Sally is employed.

-While evading the sleazy Toresca's heavy-handed passes, Petey falls in love with down-and-out ex-jazz pianist, legendary San Thomas (Bruce Bennett), who has never recovered from an old divorce.
+While evading the sleazy Toresca's heavy-handed passes, Petey falls in love with down-and-out ex-jazz pianist, legendary San Thomas, who has never recovered from an old divorce.
 Variously helping to smooth over or solve the problems of her sisters, brother and their next-door neighbor, the no-nonsense Petey must wait as San decides whether to start a new life with her or sign back on with a merchant steamer.